Sawo-Community/100-DFR-Setu/README.md

 Our approach to nutrition is based on a simple truth: science needs to be practical in order to be effective.
 All our products are backed by heavy-duty R&D, but that would mean little if they didn't actually help real people solve real problems.
 Being healthy is hard enough already.
 Science needs a personal touch.
 That’s why we make supplements that make sense.

+# Problem Statements

+## Statement No. 1

+- **Details** - We are looking to design a system that captures, organizes, and routes data so that it can be used to gain insights.
+The architecture should organize data/user events to make reporting, analysis, and using data easier.
+- **Outcome** - This should help us to get insights into functional areas like target customer behavior, robotic process automation, customer journeys, and user experiences.
+We’re not looking for some open tools suggestions instead building our own data pipeline.
+The dashboard should be easy to use.

+## Statement No. 2

+- **Details** - Setu have a scientifically designed sense test where we ask around 15-20 questions depending on the goal user selects and after considering user inputs, we recommend the best products (2-3 products for each goal) to help achieve your goals.
+Instead of recommending multiple products, we want to recommend a pill pack that will consist of one pill from each product.
+So instead of sending 3 product bottles for 1 month,  there will be 30 pill packs and each pack will have 2-3 tablets depending on the recommendation.

+- **Outcome** - You have to build this logic on the fly after the user takes the sense test.
+Few points to be noted:

+1. These pill packs will be dispatched from a different warehouse
+2. It will depend on the availability of the pill packs, if not available then we’ll recommend the individual products only, else recommend the pill pack.
+3. We might need to make the design changes on the result page.
+4. How the order creation will happen differently and how you will push this information to the warehouse.

+You can find the same problem statements as **issues**. <b>Read the issues and mention them while submitting a Pull Request.</b>

 # Rewards

 Setu will award some of the great contributions with the following perks: